 Ethical artificial intelligence has advantages beyond customer protection.
 Since these systems don't need to pull data from clients, they have a much faster integration than a system that is based on private information.
 The technology can be used quickly and easily by the end-user, without the need to provide data prior to its implementation.

 This works best when the process doesn’t rely entirely on artificial intelligence.
 Instead, it follows a multi-disciplinary approach.
-For example, in the case of car rental damage assessment, the system combines key engineering elements to create unique identifiers for each damage type and measurement, so that damage can be assessed accurately and quickly.
+For example, in order to automate vehicle inspections for rental car companies, the system combines key engineering elements to create unique identifiers for each damage type and measurement, so that damage can be assessed accurately and quickly.

 More specifically, the Click-Ins system adjusts 3D models of vehicles to be absolutely precise.
 The system is trained to compare the model with photos of the actual vehicle, even when the pictures are of low quality.
 It can ignore bad lighting, shadows, and dirt to analyze how the photo is different from the car’s model.